Gigahawk/sarugetchu_mm_patcher/README.md

 This repo contains code to patch the Japanese release of Sarugetchu Million Monkeys for English readers.

+## Status

+This translation is functionally 100% complete, but has not been thoroughly tested.

 ## Usage

 Ensure the iso you have is: